 GET INVOLVED!
 Check out the calendar of events on their website, it is full of information for farmers, eaters, businesses and anyone in the food system.

-VISION: ALL St. Joseph County residents have access to healthy food.
+Vision - ALL St. Joseph County residents have access to healthy and quality food.

 The Wayne County Food Council began in 2015 as part of a collaborative research project with Purdue University, “Voices for Food,” studying food choice for those who are food insecure.
 They officially launched in June 2017 and are structured as a 501c3 nonprofit organization.
 The WCFC has a 7-15 member board of directors and four are elected to serve as the executive committee, comprised of a chair, vice chair, secretary and treasurer.As per their bylaws, the WCFC works to recruit participation from a broad array of audiences, including farmers and growers, emergency food systems, health and wellness, food services, restauranteurs, food manufacturers and distributors, wasted management, schools, groceries, community organizations, faith-based organizations, elected officials, and community members.
 All members have the ability to participate in decision-making for the council.